trustgraph-ai/trustgraph/docs/tech-specs/extraction-provenance-subgraph.md

 This is a breaking change to the provenance model.
 Provenance has not been released, so no migration is needed.
 The old `tg:reifies` / `statement_uri` code can be removed outright.

+## Vocabulary Reference

+The full OWL ontology covering all extraction and query-time classes and predicates is at `specs/ontology/trustgraph.ttl`.